 Basics

 My name is Steven Tammen.
-I currently work in Warner Robins Georgia as a civilian employee of the 402 Software Engineering Group (SWEG), United States Air Force.
+I currently work in Warner Robins Georgia as a civilian employee of the AFSC Software Directorate, United States Air Force.
 My team in particular does full-stack web applications with C# (ASP.NET Core) on the backend and Angular on the frontend.
+At present, I am an assistant project manager, and help coordinate all the work for a group of ~18 software developers that are split into three separate scrum teams.

 I graduated from the University of Georgia in December 2019 with three majors: Computer Science, Ancient Greek, and Classics.
 I spent the first two years of my college experience (out of a total of 5.5 – that’s what changing your major twice and ending up a triple major does to you) at Georgia Tech studying engineering, before deciding I wanted to learn Ancient Greek in college for the sake of my Bible teaching ministry.
 Georgia Tech is excellent for engineering, but Ancient Greek is something that it doesn’t even offer – hence why I ended up at UGA.
 You can see more about me, including things I did in college, in my CV.